Car detailing

 Step 5: Protecting the Paint with Wax or Sealant

-Finally, apply a coat of wax or sealant to protect the paint and keep it looking fresh.
+Finally, finish the process by applying a coat of wax or sealant to protect the paint and keep it looking fresh.
 This will also help prevent future swirl marks from forming.

 DIY vs. Professional Help: Which Is Right for You?